 No One Listens to Mom

+After a lot of hugs, they all went into the kitchen for tea and cookies.
 "I'm so glad to see you" She said, smiling.

 "Well, yes, there is, as a matter of fact."

+"I know exactly what you need", interrupted John, the oldest and a successful pharmaceutical executive.
 "Let's take you in for a checkup and get some tests run - maybe you need some medications."

 "No, no", said Janet, who owned a contracting company.
 "The first thing we need to do is pave over the yard.
-That would solve the animal problems and the weed problems."
+That would get rid of all the squirrels and solve the weed problems."

 Finally, they all agreed on a course of action - "OK - then it's settled", said John.
 "Let's get going"..

-They all stood up, but Mother Earth stayed put, sipping her tea and petting her squirrel.
+They all stood up, but Mother Earth stayed put.
+They all looked at her.

 Finally she said "No. That's not what I need."